 Source: Gustafsson and Ramanathan 2016

+At this right price – the principle of economic substitution kicks in.
 With the right technology – and there are dozens in development – Schumpeter’s principle of creative destruction of capitalism will revolutionize energy systems.

 Source: ASEAN’s Energy Equation